anchorP34/Python-For-SQL/README.md

 # Daily SQL Loads

 This script is for running a SQL script that needs to dynamically shift in 1 day intervals.
 If you want to run an insert statement into a file for every day from a table, you can set up the SQL to shift one day at a time.
 It also takes in variables that can be shifted depending on when the current_date is in the for loop.

+# SQL Pivot

+This script is for creating the equivalent of a T-SQL Pivot query using Python for SQL programs that don't have the built in Pivot functionality